zotonic/zotonic/doc/ref/notifications/notification/meta-menu_save.rst

 menu_save
 ^^^^^^^^^

-Save the menu tree of a menu resource (notify)
+Save the menu tree of a menu resource

 Type:
-    :ref:`notification-first`
+    :ref:`notification-notify`

 Return: